- Exposure: 42 seconds @ f/11

 Reasonably priced quality hotels within 15 minutes.

 Although a bit pricey for the area, the Hampton Inn in Galax is the closest and is only about a 15-minute drive to the parking area at Chestnut Yard.
 On the other hand, the Motel 6 in Hillsville is neat, very clean, and much more on the economic side.
 Having visited the Galax and the Hillsville areas on many occasions, I have stayed at both hotels with no complaints.
 Also, if you’re willing to travel an additional 40 minutes, Mt.
 Airy in North Carolina has several excellent hotels including numerous restaurants and other amenities.
-Furthermore, if you’re an RV entrepreneur, you’ll be pleased to know that Fries New River RV Park is within 15 minutes of Chestnut Yard.
+For the RV camper, you’ll be pleased to know that Fries New River RV Park is within 15 minutes of Chestnut Yard.
 In fact, Fries RV park provides free wi-fi, cable TV, and full hotel amenities with 20, 30, and 50 amp service at each site.

 The New River Trail is open to a variety of traffic.

 Open to bicycles, foot traffic, horses, and pets, the New River Trail is quite versatile.
 However, the trail appears mostly used for bike riding.
 Nevertheless, the trail is extensive, well-kept, and capable of handling high volumes of traffic without overcrowding its occupants.
 Fortunately, or unfortunately, depending on your point of view, the park prohibits motorized vehicles.
 Don’t get me wrong, I too enjoy an outing on an ATV as well as anyone, but I also enjoy the sounds of nature without the background noise.

 Hours of operation.